oils-for-unix/oils/doc/ref/chap-type-method.md

     var m = 'aye' => leftMatch(/[aeiou]/)
     # matches 'a'

-`leftMatch()` Can be used to implement lexers that consome every byte of input.
+`leftMatch()` Can be used to implement lexers that consume every byte of input.

     var lexer = / <capture digit+> | <capture space+> /